-There is still no equivalent of a rail season ticket for part-time workers.
+Train companies are still not offering rail season tickets for part-time workers.
 This means that part-time workers must buy expensive one-off tickets, or season tickets which they then waste on the days they don't work.

 Our labour market has changed and part time work is on the increase.
 There are now well over 8 million part time workers in the UK, 4 million who work flexibly and over 750,000 on zero hours contracts and yet there is almost zero flexibility in our fares and ticketing system to make rail travel affordable for this vital army of workers.

-This is not just a economic issue but also a gender equality issue, as 75% of part time workers are women.
+This is not just an economic issue but also a gender equality issue, as four out of five part time workers are women.

 Please sign our petition and tell the Government and the rail industry to stop dragging their feet and give us part-time tickets now!